 This allows you to move sheets within the current workbook or to another workbook.
 You can tick the option at the bottom to copy instead of moving.
-In most cases it is quicker and easier to copy and move sheets using your mouse.
+In most cases it is quicker and easier to copy and move sheets within the same workbook using your mouse.